jrp244/byu-cs324/lab-proxy-threadpool/README.md

 In the second example, port 80 is implied.

 In summary, for the new HTTP request that was created:
-- The *URL* in the first line, as received by the client, was changed to be a *path* (plus query string).
+- The *URL* in the first line, as received from the client, was changed to be a *path* (plus query string).
 - The protocol is always HTTP/1.0 (this simplifies the client-server interaction for the purposes of this lab).